 You don’t even need a crazy mountain jeep or anything.
 A normal car will do, even a tiny one if you pick the right roads.
 Of course, you can always take a bus or tour service or, hell, try and hitchhike.
 In any case, getting there is easier than you think.

 Going the easiest, most car-friendly road, Landmannalaugar is around 200 km from Reykjavík.
-You simply drive west on Miklabraut, take a right on the Vík exit and keep driving on route 1 until you reach the turn to route 30.
+You simply drive east on Miklabraut, take a right on the Vík exit and keep driving on route 1 until you reach the turn to route 30.
 Exit at route 32, then go route 26 for a while.
 There are signs on the way, but do bring a map.
 Finally you’ll get to route 208, and you pretty much take that ‘till you’re there.

 This amounts to around 2-3 hours of driving, depending on your speed and road conditions.
 This means that you can go there for a simple daytrip or short hike and be back in 101 in time for that FM Belfast show – there’s no need to pack camping equipment or provisions or anything.

 Once there, look around.
 Walk around.
 Check out the campsite, pitch your tent if you brought one (and remember to pay the fee).
 There are good people from Ferðafélag Íslands operating the campsite and huts on location that will provide guidance and answer most of your questions.

 There is a nice old billboard there that marks the hiking trails in the area.
 You of course brought along your hiking boots, so put them on, pick a suitable hike and hike it.
 This will blow your mind.
 After your hike, why not bathe in the hot spring on location?
 Or feast on some BBQ?
 Or just stare into infinity, wondering why the hell everything looks the way it does.
 Pretty much whatever you’ll get up to in Landmannalaugar will be good.